ckeditor/ckeditor4/tests/plugins/embed/manual/dnd.md

 @bender-include: ../../embedbase/_helpers/tools.js

 1. Open browser developer console.
-1. Drag and drop the embedded image at the beginnig or at the end of the editor.
+1. Drag and drop the embedded image at the beginning or at the end of the editor.

 **Expected:** Image is draggable.
 No console errors.